 Pro tip: If digging a hole is proving difficult, consider starting with a smaller auger first, then swap in larger augers as the job progresses.
 Save time by digging all holes with the smaller auger and then coming back through with the larger auger.

-One of the most important factors to think about when digging a hole is how deep it will need to be.
+One of the most important factors to consider when digging a hole is how deep it must be.
 Tall privacy fences create a lot of leverage in windy conditions, and they can easily uproot a shallow post.
 Also, installing a fence post above the frost line could cause the ground to heave it up and out of the hole in cold weather.

 Most manual post hole diggers have long handles that enable digging down to depths of around 4 feet, which is code in many areas for deck and fence posts.
 A depth of 4 feet will also bring you below the frost line in all but the most frigid climates.